AndreasHaug/Compila10/README.md

 # Compila10
-A growing compiler for the small language Compila
+A growing compiler for the small language Compila.
+At the moment nothing more than a working parser.